atiqkhaled/evolving-rest-todo/README.md

             }
 `

- Note : payload for create task and update task `{"description" : "test 2", "priority" : "low"}` and find postman `priority enum` api.
+ Note : payload for create task and update task is `{"description" : "test 2", "priority" : "low"}` and please find postman `priority enum` api.

  Thanks a lot for reading this.
 `